MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/sdn-log-collection.md

 Follow these steps in a new PowerShell window to install the `SdnDiagnostics` module on a Network Controller virtual machine (VM):

-1. Set the variable for the Network Controller VM name:
+1. To set the variable for the Network Controller VM name, run the following cmdlet:

     ```powershell
     $NCVMName = ‘example: nc01.contoso.com’
     ```

-1. Run the following cmdlet to import the `SdnDiagnostics` module to the current session:
+1. To import the `SdnDiagnostics` module into the current session, run the following cmdlet:

     ```powershell
     Import-Module -Name SdnDiagnostics -Force
     ```

-1. Set the variable for environment details:
+1. To set the variable for environment details, run the following cmdlet:

     ```powershell
     $EnvironmentDetails = Get-SdnInfrastructureInfo -NetworkController $NCVMName -Credential (get-credential)
     ```

-1. Run the following cmdlet to install the `SdnDiagnostics` module on the Network Controller VM:
+1. To install the `SdnDiagnostics` module on the Network Controller VM, run the following cmdlet:

     ```powershell
     Install-SDNDiagnostics -ComputerName $EnvironmentDetails.FabricNodes -Credential (Get-Credential)